- Household Items

 Please call (352) 795-8668 before planning a food drive and ask for the Executive Director or Pantry Manager.
 There are some guidelines people need to know when planning one.
 We would also like to get an estimate of what to expect and when, so that we may plan our purchases accordingly.

 The Daystar truck may be scheduled to pick up large quantities of food that individuals, groups or businesses would like to donate to our Food Pantry.

 Produce is the most difficult to obtain.
 We have dedicated volunteers who plant a large garden on our grounds, which is harvested in the spring and fall.
 However, we rely mostly on whatever salads, vegetables and fruit that supermarkets are able to donate to the Food Bank.
 Understandably, such donations can amount to being little and not very fresh.
 However, the Church Without Walls and the Community Food Bank get weekly truckloads of produce fresh from Florida farms and orchards.
 Daystar is a regular beneficiary of this subsidized second harvest of Florida crops.
 It is available upon delivery to Daystar for clients without any restrictions, except they may only take what they can carry out and it may not be sold.

 We also welcome anyone who has surplus from their own gardens or orchards to donate to our pantry.
 We even have people with numerous chickens who donate their surplus eggs.

 Besides food drives and those who come in to donate food, we welcome financial support, too.
 Monetary donations may be designated specifically for food purchases.
 Also, please consider holding a fundraising event for our Food Pantry as well as our other Social Services.
-We are grateful to those who donate proceeds from their events and to those who are donating from $15 to $240 monthly throughout the year.
+We are grateful to those who donate proceeds from their events and to individuals or families who are donating from $10 to $240 monthly throughout the year.

 Daystar would not exist without the generosity of our donors and the dedication of our volunteers.
 Thank you!